DeNA/Anjin/README.md

 **Create > Anjin > Game Title Specific Assembly Folder**.

-### Custom Agent
+### Custom Agents

 A custom Agent is created by inheriting from `Anjin.Agents.AbstractAgent`.
-Simply implement the process to be executed by the Agent in the method `UniTask Run(CancellationToken)`.
+Simply implement the process to be executed by the Agent in the method `UniTask Run()`.

 The following fields defined in `AbstractAgent` are available.
 Each instance is set before calling the `Run` method.

 - `Logger`: Implementation of `UnityEngine.ILogger` specified in AutopilotSettings.
 Use this if you want to log output in Agent.
 - `Random`: Implementation of `Anjin.Utilities.IRandom`.
 Which is created from a seed specified in AutopilotSettings or a startup argument.

+Note that it is convenient to set the `[CreateAssetMenu]` attribute to create an instance from the context menu.

+### Custom Loggers

+A custom Logger is created by inheriting from `Anjin.Logers.AbstractLoggerAsset`.
+Simply implement the `ILogger Logger { get; }` property.

+Note that it is convenient to set the `[CreateAssetMenu]` attribute to create an instance from the context menu.

+### Custom Reporters

+A custom Reporter is created by inheriting from `Anjin.Reporters.AbstractReporter`.
+Simply implement the method `UniTask PostReportAsync()`.

 Note that it is convenient to set the `[CreateAssetMenu]` attribute to create an instance from the context menu.